ShmoopySoft/ShmoopySoft-Syslog-Message-Sending-Example/README.md

 A Visual Studio 2019 solution written in C# to demonstrate sending messages to a Syslog Server using the SyslogNet open source library for .NET.
 Supports both RFC 3164 and RFC 5424 Syslog standards.

+For this solution to work, it is necessary to add a SyslogNet.Client reference to project.

 ## Getting Started

 In order to send messages to Syslog, you must have a Syslog Server setup and configured.
 You will need its IP address and UDP Port number to send messages.